 What is cloud monitoring tool?

-Cloud monitoring tool is a tool that collects observability data from your whole IT infrastructure and helps you monitor and track the performance of your application in distributed environments.
+A cloud monitoring tool collects observability data from your whole IT infrastructure and helps you monitor and track the performance of your application in distributed environments.

 Why do we need cloud monitoring?